zenml-io/zenml/docs/book/developer-guide/steps-pipelines/post-execution-workflow.md

 ---
-description: How to inspect a finished pipeline run.
+description: How to inspect a finished pipeline run
 ---

 # Inspecting Pipeline Runs